 I’m very very particular about my law school supplies.
-Blame it on my type A personality but, I want my notes, planners, (and life in general) to be as possible.
+Blame it on my type A personality but, I want my notes, planners, (and life in general) to be as organized as possible.
 In order for that to happen I have to have the right tools.
 I tried a lot of different combinations of law school supplies over the last 3 years.
 While some products I never bought again and others I’ve bought multiple times each semester.
 In no particular order, here are the 5 law school supplies I can’t live without.

 I’ll start of with my favorite notebooks.
 I’ve been rocking with the Miquelrius notebooks since I found them in the campus bookstore sometime during my undergraduate days.
 The pages are clean, thick, separated by color and tear out easily.
 Miquelrius notebooks come in a variety of size and subject number options.
 I buy a big one for taking notes in class and a mini one to keep all my to do lists in one place.